bahaidev/textbrowser/README.md

     1. Review code for readability, refactoring opportunities

 1. New features (requiring UI adjustments)

+    1. Aliased search

+        1. Consider using `prefer_alias` for field alias use and optionally show both if not given (e.g., for Bible books with `prefer_alias`, show only the pull-down of books whereas with the Qur'an (where Surah numbers are more commonly used) link a pull-down of Surah names to a textbox allowing numbers)?

+        1. Remove locale info for "numbers only" string key (including from locale files?) if allowing for aliased searches (e.g., "Gen").

+        1. Ensure searching can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).

+        1. Ensure aliases are i18nized

     1. Incorporate speech synthesis from
         <http://bahai.works/MediaWiki:Common.js>, allowing different